 We set the mixing angles

 and the notation

-For each DQD $\nu=L,R$, the eigenstates can be expressed as
+For each DQD ($\nu=L,R$) the eigenstates can be expressed as

 We now consider the two DQDs as a whole system.
 For the next discussion, we only need the level with total spin component $S_z=0$ in each subspace.

-Moreover it is useful to decompose the energy spectrum in four subspaces, with label $s,s'=\pm$ for the left and right DQD $(L,R)$.
-These subspaces correspond to the cases in which (i) both DQD are in the excited state $(+,+)$, (ii) the left DQD in the excited and the right one in the ground state $(+,-)$ and (iii) viceversa $(-,+)$, and finally (iv) both DQDs in the ground state $(-,-)$.
-We denote the energies of these states as $E_{ss'}^{(\uparrow\downarrow)}$ and $E_{ss'}^{(\downarrow\uparrow)}$.
+It is useful to decompose the energy spectrum in four subspaces, with label $s,s'=\pm$ for the two DQDs.
+These subspaces correspond to the cases in which (i) both DQDs are in the excited state $(+,+)$, (ii) the left DQD in the excited and the right one in the ground state $(+,-)$ and (iii) viceversa $(-,+)$, and finally (iv) both DQDs are in the ground state $(-,-)$.
+We denote the energies of these states as $E_{ss'}^{(\uparrow\downarrow)}$ for the left DQD $(s)$ with spin $\uparrow$ and right DQD $(s')$ with spin $\downarrow$.
+Similar definition holds for $E_{ss'}^{(\downarrow\uparrow)}$.